brucemack/brucemack.github.io/_posts/2025-09-11-kicad-notes-1.md

 establishes a design rule for the number of spokes that are required.
 This is generally set to 2.
 This setting doesn't impact spoke-generation per-se, but it is important during the DRC process.

+In the picture above, a DRC error is generated because the ground pad is only connected to the pour zone through a single spoke.
+A manual trace will need to be added if the design rule requires at least two spokes.
+Interestingly, KiCad doesn't seem to care if the manually-added trace fully overlaps the existing spoke, which is strange because this doesn't seem to be changing anything on the actual board.